jessepav/lacygoill-wiki-backup/vim/regex.md

 Theory: Vim  is  unable  to  distinguish   a  pattern  containing  only  literal characters from a pattern containing metacharacters.
-As a result,  it doesn't try to compute  the size of what you pass  to `\@<=` or `\@<!`, and it just tries to match at all possible positions, from the beginning of the previous line.
+As a result,  it doesn't try to compute  the size of what you pass  to `\@<=` or `\@<!`, even if it only contains literal  characters; and it just tries to match at all possible positions, from the beginning of the previous line.

-## How can I improve the performance of a lookbehind?

-If  you know  the maximum  *byte* size  of the  pattern to  which you  apply the lookbehind, use this info to limit how far back the engine will search.
+## When can Vim backtrack more than 123 bytes to process `\@123<=`?

+When:

+   - the subexpression is multi-line
+   - there are less than 123 bytes before the current position on the current line

+In that  case, when Vim  reaches the  start of the  current line, it  resets the number of backtracked bytes to 0.

+From `:h \@123<=`:

+> After crossing a line boundary, the limit is relative to the end of the line.
+> Thus the  characters at the  start of  the line with  the match are  not counted
+> (this is just to keep it simple).

+---

+For example, consider this text file:

+    axxxxxxxxx
+    xxxxxxxxxb

+`\%(a\_.*\)\@10<=b` matches even though there are more than 10 bytes between `a` and `b`.
+The match is possible because:

+   - the subexpression is multi-line (thanks to `\_.`)
+   - there are less than 10 bytes before `b` on the line
+   - Vim resets the number of backtracked bytes to 0 when it reaches the start of the line

 ##
 ## The character `𞹼` weighs 4 bytes.